Personal Injury Lawyer in Fort Lee >> Nursing Home Neglect >> Dehydration & Malnourishment Lawyers

-Fort Lee Nursing Home Dehydration & Malnourishment Lawyers
+Fort Lee Nursing Home Dehydration & Malnourishment Attorney

 Even prison inmates get food and water.
 How is it possible that a nursing home resident could go thirsty or hungry to the point of physical harm?
 Through understaffing, neglect and failure to adhere to the person's special needs.